lcarvalhob/Othello/README.md

 # Reversi
-Project based on the application of Bayesian Optimization to Reinforcement learning in Reversi. by Lucas Carvalho from Swansea University.
+Project based on the application of Bayesian Optimization to Reinforcement learning in Othello. by Lucas Carvalho from Swansea University.